ibm-cloud-docs/cloud-object-storage/getting-started.md

 You'll need a [Bluemix account](https://console.bluemix.net/registration/), an instance of the Cloud Object Storage service, a second email address to invite to your account, and some files on your local computer to upload.
 {: #prereqs}

+This guide takes a new user through the first steps with Bluemix console, but for developers looking to get started with the API, see the [API overview](), or the guides for [Java](), [Python](), or [Node.js]().

 ## Step 1: Create some buckets to store your data
 {: #create-buckets}

-When you went to the catalog and ordered Cloud Object Storage, you created a _resource instance_.
+  1. When you went to the catalog and ordered Cloud Object Storage, you created a _resource instance_.
 After creation you will be automatically redirected to that resource instance where you'll find a list of buckets.
-Follow the **Create Bucket** link and choose a unique name; all buckets in all regions across the globe share the same namespace.
-Choose a desired level of _resiliency_ first, and then a _region_ where you would like your data to be physically stored.
+  2. Follow the **Create Bucket** link and choose a unique name; all buckets in all regions across the globe share the same namespace.
+  3. Choose a desired level of _resiliency_ first, and then a _region_ where you would like your data to be physically stored.
 Resiliency refers to the scope and scale of the geographic area across which we distribute your data.
 All data stored in COS buckets is automatically encrypted, sliced into fragments, and dispersed across at least three datacenters.  _Cross Regional_ resiliency will spread you data across hundreds or even thousands of miles, while _Regional_ resiliency will spread data across a metropolitan area.
-A bucket's _storage class_ is a reflection of how often you expect to read the stored data and determines billing details.
+  4. A bucket's _storage class_ is a reflection of how often you expect to read the stored data and determines billing details.
 Follow the **Create** link to access your new bucket.

 Buckets are a way to organize your data, but they're not the sole way.
 Object names (often referred to as _object keys_ can also contain forward slashes, allowing for a directory-like organizational system.
 These _object prefixes_ provide a mechanism for getting lists of related objects using the API.
 {:tip}